genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ### Egress

-For egress data pipelines, the only supported sink operation is SQL based JDBC databases.
-We have provided helper classes for Postgres, MS SQL Server and Oracle databases for convenience.
+An egress Data Pipeline provides a sink operation for SQL-based JDBC databases.
+For convenience, the platform provides helper classes for Postgres, MS SQL Server and Oracle databases.

-In the below example, we define a postgres configuration object and pass this into our `sink` declaration.
-Our sink takes the database configuration and provides us with methods to describe the behaviour we would like for each operation that our pipeline might pick up.
+In the example below, we define a postgres configuration object and pass this into our `sink` declaration.
+Our sink takes the database configuration and provides us with methods to describe the behaviour for each operation that the pipeline can pick up.

 ```kotlin
 val postgresConfig = postgresConfiguration(